Twin City Rapid Transit Company: Changing labor conditions

-In 1917, a major labor strike took place in the months after the United States entered World War I. It began on October 6, and was influenced by the organization Industrial Workers of the World (IWW, also known as the "Wobblies"), a militant group that had been organizing unions in the region, particularly in the northern Mesabi Iron Range.
+In 1917, a major labor strike took place in the months after the United States entered World War I. It began on October 6, and was influenced by the organization Industrial Workers of the World (IWW, also known as the "Wobblies"), a group that had been organizing unions in the region, particularly in the northern Mesabi Iron Range.
 Horace Lowry, son of Thomas Lowry, headed the company at this time and absolutely refused to negotiate with the striking workers.
 This angered workers and others who felt sympathy for them.

 Angry strikers in St. Paul damaged streetcars and harassed those who had continued to work.
 The Minnesota Commission of Public Safety ordered the workers back on the job and they complied for a while.
 People again left work in late-November.
 On December 2, a crowd energized by speakers from the Nonpartisan League again grew angry after TCRT cut off electricity to the streetcars in downtown St. Paul, making it impossible for many people to return home.
 Over the following days, many were arrested and the strike was effectively broken.
 800 people were eventually replaced by non-union workers.

 Things turned out differently in the 1930s, although it was not a smooth transition.
 In 1932, most of the system's streetcars were converted to "one-man operation" where, rather than requiring both a motorman to drive in front and a conductor to take fares in the rear, the motorman took over both operations.
 The doors on the streetcars were modified to allow easier boarding in front.
 So-called "gate cars" which had used open grating on the rear of the cars mostly disappeared from the lines.
 The transition from two-man to one-man operation was taking place on many streetcar lines across the country around this time.

 The conversion to single-man operation meant that about half of the company's workforce was suddenly surplus.
 Many employees found it hard to get work and were often forced to take strange shifts.
 One worker recorded having a 17-hour shift from 4:24 p.m. on Sunday to 9:49 a.m. on Monday.
 There was a company union, although it hadn't done much good.
 By October 1933, the workers had gained backing from Minnesota Governor Floyd B. Olson, St. Paul Mayor William Mahoney and the National Recovery Administration, among others.
 The next year, the workers voted to join the Amalgamated Transit Union.